 How long does chalk paint take to dry?

 Chalk paint dries very quickly!
 The Rustoleum Chalked paint I used on my cabinet project took 30 minutes to dry to the touch and could be handled in 1 hours.
 I waited 1 hour in between coats and let the last coat dry for 2-4 hours before moving the piece.
-Check the label of the chalk paint you are using for specific guidelines.
+For best results, check the label of the chalk paint you are using for specific guidelines.

 Does chalk painted furniture have to be distressed?

-A lot of people love chalk paint because it’s really easy to distress for that chippy, farmhouse look so many love.
+A lot of people love chalk paint because it’s really easy to distress for that chippy, farmhouse, distressed look so many love.
 It’s very easy to distress your paint using a bit of sandpaper or a wire brush and you really can’t mess up!

 What’s the deal with furniture wax?